Luke Cage: 2010s–2020s

+Cage was retained in a 2010 relaunch of The New Avengers, where he was made team leader.
 The New Avengers: Luke Cage was published in 2010, containing the three-part "Town Without Pity" storyline set in Philadelphia, written by John Arcudi and illustrated by Eric Canete.
+The story depicted Cage fighting Hammerhead and Lionfang during Marvel's "Dark Reign" event.
 It was published alongside a one-shot in which Daredevil and Cage fight for charity, written by Antony Johnston and illustrated by Sean Chen.
 Avengers Origins: Luke Cage was then published in 2013, written by Michael Benson and Adam Glass.
 Cage was one of several Black superheroes teamed together in The Mighty Avengers (2013–2014) and Captain America and the Mighty Avengers (2014–2015).

 A new volume of Power Man and Iron Fist began publication in 2016 as part of the All-New, All-Different Marvel branding, written by David F. Walker and illustrated by Sanford Greene.
 CAGE! was published the same year as a comedic interpretation of Cage's original design.
 This series, first announced in 2007, was written and illustrated by Genndy Tartakovsky.
 A new Luke Cage series began publication in 2017 to coincide with the Luke Cage television series.
 The first five issues made up the "Sins of the Father" story arc, written by David F. Walker and illustrated by Nelson Blake.
 The series was then rebranded under Marvel Legacy, which adjusted the series' numbering.
 The "Caged" story arc was published as issues #166–170.
 Walker remained as the writer while Guillermo Sanna and Marcio Menyz were its artists.
 It was canceled in 2018 after issue #170.
 Brian Michael Bendis wrote The Defenders with artist David Marquez in 2017, placing Cage in a team alongside Iron Fist, Jessica Jones, and Daredevil to coincide with the television adaptations of these characters.
 The same year, Cage also appeared in a new team led by Black Panther, The Crew in a series written by Ta-Nehisi Coates.
 Cage worked alongside Storm, Misty Knight, and Manifold.